Jumanji (film): Plot

-In 1969, Alan Parrish lives in Brantford, New Hampshire, with his parents, Sam and Carol.
+In 1969, Alan Parrish lives in Brantford, New Hampshire, with his wealthy parents, Sam and Carol, who own Parrish Shoe, the largest employer in the town.
 One day, he escapes a group of bullies and retreats to Sam's shoe factory.
 His friend Carl Bentley reveals a new shoe prototype he made himself.
 Alan inadvertently damages the shoe after misplacing it on a conveyor belt, but Carl takes responsibility and is dismissed.
-After the bullies accost Alan and steal his bicycle, Alan follows the sound of tribal drumbeats to a construction site.
-He finds a board game Jumanji, which was buried 100 years earlier, and brings it home.
+After the bullies accost Alan and steal his bicycle, he follows the sound of tribal drumbeats to a construction site.
+He finds a board game, Jumanji, which was buried 100 years earlier, and brings it home.

-That night, after a disagreement with Sam about attending a local boarding school, Alan plans to run away, just as his friend, Sarah Whittle, returns his bicycle.
+That night, Sam and Alan argue bitterly over whether Alan is to attend a prestigious private boarding school; Alan plans to run away, just as his friend, Sarah Whittle, returns his bicycle.
 Alan shows her Jumanji and invites her to play.
 With each dice roll, the game pieces move by themselves and a cryptic message describing the roll's outcome appears in the crystal ball at the center of the board.
 After Alan inadvertently rolls, a message tells him to wait in a jungle until someone rolls a five or eight and he is sucked into the game.
 Shortly after, a colony of bats pursues Sarah out of the mansion.

 Twenty-six years later, Judy and Peter Shepherd move into the now-vacant Parrish mansion with their aunt Nora after their parents died in an accident the previous winter on a ski trip in Canada.
 Judy and Peter begin playing Jumanji after discovering it in the attic.
 Their rolls summon giant mosquitoes and a troop of monkeys.
 The game rules state that everything will be restored when the game ends, so they continue playing.
 Peter rolls a five, releasing a lion and an adult Alan.
 While making his way out, Alan encounters Carl, now working as a police officer.
-At the abandoned shoe factory, Alan, Judy and Peter discover that Sam abandoned the shoemaking business to search for his son after his disappearance until his 1991 death.
-Eventually, the factory's closure sent Brantford into economic decline.
+At the abandoned shoe factory, Alan, Judy and Peter discover that after Alan disappeared, Sam abandoned the shoe-making business to look for him until Sam died in 1991.
+The neglected shoe factory eventually closed, sending Brantford into economic decline.